How to Sell a Large Guitar Collection (Every Option, Honestly Explained)

 Shipping via Facebook

 Facebook does offer shipping through their Commerce platform, with buyer and seller protections, but it's less mature than Reverb or eBay.
-For instruments over $500, verify buyer accounts carefully and use tracked, insured shipping regardless of the platform.
+For instruments over $500, verify buyer accounts carefully and use tracked, insured shipping regardless of which platform you're on.

 Selling on Craigslist

-Craigslist is cash, local, and no-fee.
-For production instruments in the sub-$1,000 range in metropolitan areas, it can move guitars quickly to players who want to play before they pay.
-For high-value vintage instruments, it's less appropriate—the buyer pool is shallow for $3,000+ instruments, and the lack of any buyer/seller protection mechanism makes it risky for both parties.
+Craigslist is cash, local, no fees.
+For production instruments under $1,000 in a metropolitan area, it can move guitars quickly to players who want to plug in before they pay.
+For high-value vintage instruments, it's less appropriate.
+The buyer pool is shallow for $3,000+ instruments, and the lack of any buyer/seller protection makes it risky for both parties.

 What Works on Craigslist